programminghistorian/jekyll/lessons/extracting-keywords.md

 f.close()

-#Import the 'Details' column from the CSV file
+#NEW!
+Import the 'Details' column from the CSV file
 allTexts = []
 fullRow = []
 with open('extracting-keywords.csv') as csvfile: